 Meaning: enjoy being by yourself.

-Ex: Susan always goes to the cinema alone.
-She enjoys her own company.
+Ex: Susan always goes to the cinema alone because she enjoys her own company.

-Meaning: a person who is easily annoyed and moody.
+Meaning: a person who easily gets annoyed and moody.

-Ex: He stopped going for basketball as his coach was fiery-tempered.
+Ex: He stopped going for basketball because his coach was too fiery-tempered.

 Have a sense of humour